 Under no circumstances were the tobacco products to be prominently displayed.
 Then a few days ago he backtracked about the packaging issue.
 Someone within the corridors of power probably reminded him just how many millions his government gets from the sale of all tobacco products.
 If that is not hypocrisy I don’t know what is.

-By this rant you can deduce I am ‘working class’ and proud of it.
+By this rant, you can deduce I am ‘working class’ and proud of it.
 I am also a smoker who appreciates a pint of England’s best Bitter.
 There has to be a better way to run a country surely.
-Anybody got any sensible suggestions?
+Has anybody got any sensible suggestions?